 Some individuals may find that having one or several types of trust may benefit their overall estate planning strategy.
 Always consult an attorney to determine whether a trust is right for you.

-Why Do I Need a Will if I Have a Trust?
+Do I Need a Trusts Attorney to Create a Trust?

 As you may know, there is an endless list of trust types to fit every estate planning need, and each has its advantages and disadvantages.
 Trusts can be quite complex to create, fund, and manage, and for these reasons, your first step should be to consult a skilled trust attorney.

 At Mid-America Law Practice, LLC, our trust attorneys can walk you through your options and make recommendations based on your profile and goals.
 Let us guide you in your estate planning journey – call our Chesterfield, MO office at (314) 347-3567 and request a free consultation to get started.